jbowes/repl/content/one-sided-idempotence.md

 }
 ```

-This product is a hobby-grade cat bonnet for sale in our online cat bonnet marketplace, listed by an independant
+This product is a hobby-grade cat bonnet for sale in our online cat bonnet marketplace, listed by an independent
 cat bonnet artisan.
 Imagine the artisan decides to stop selling this particular cat bonnet.
 Their pressing of a
 delete button in the UI triggers the following call in the cat bonnet marketplace: